pzhao12test5/cucumber-jvm/CONTRIBUTING.md

 mvn -P release-sign-artifacts release:perform
 ```

-Update the pom.xml file for the examples/android modules using `mvn versions:set` (which are not automatically updated by the release process), commit and push.
+Update the pom.xml file for the examples/android modules (which are not automatically updated by the release process), commit and push.

 Post release the API docs must be generated for each module and manually copied over to a working copy of the [api.cucumber.io](https://github.com/cucumber/api.cucumber.io) which must be a sibling of `cucumber-jvm` (this repo):